William Cockerill: Belgium

 Cockerill began work in Verviers, near Liège, in 1799.
 His work involved manufacturing machines for the spinning and carding of wool for the firm Simonis et Biolley, run by Iwan Simonis and his sister Marie Anne Simonis.
 He then brought his family from England and settled in Belgium.
 The region was part of the French Republic during the French Revolutionary Wars, but this did not affect Cockerill's economic fortunes.
 He was joined in 1802 by James Holden who initially worked for him as an assistant and later set up his own business.

 In 1807 Cockerill moved to the city of Liège and set up a machine building factory there with his three sons.
-In 1807 he was awarded the légion d'honneur by Napoleon for his services to manufacturing.
+In 1807 he was awarded the Legion of Honour by Napoleon for his services to manufacturing.
 He became a French citizen in 1810 and, in 1813, imported a Watt steam engine.
 Cockerill's success grew during the Napoleonic blockade when Continental Europe was effectively cut off from English industrial products.
 His factory became famous, with half its machines exported to France.
 William Cockerill became tremendously rich and retired in 1813, passing his business to his son John Cockerill.

 William Cockerill died at Schloss Berensberg (the home of his son Charles James) in Aachen, Prussia in 1832.
+He was buried in the family tomb in the Belgian town of Spa.

 Children

-William Cockerill had three sons: William, Charles James, and John.
+William Cockerill had three sons: William, James Cockerill, and John Cockerill (industrialist).
 He also had a daughter, Nancy, who married James Hodson.